Latest

 .jpg)

-V-359 Ultra White - Velvet Underglaze in Pint Size Container
+V-359 Ultra White - Velvet Underglaze in Two-ounce Size Container

 Ultra White Velvet Underglaze is a bright and opaque white at cone 05, a frosty color at cone 5, and maintains its vividness at cone 10.
 A clear glaze accentuates the color of the underglaze significantly at any temperature.